deliciousblackink/Derpibooru/README.md

 # The Derpibooru Mobile Client for Android

+Available on [Google Play](https://play.google.com/store/apps/details?id=derpibooru.derpy) or as a side-load [APK](https://github.com/deliciousblackink/Derpibooru/releases).

+The minimum Android version required is Ice Cream Sandwich 4.0.3 (API 15).

 ### Overview

 The application brings convenient (and fast!) access to the booru on mobile devices.
 Its user interface follows the Material Design [guidelines](https://www.google.com/design/spec/material-design/introduction.html) to create a familiar environment for Android users.

-The minimum Android version required is Ice Cream Sandwich 4.0.3 (API 15).
-Head over to [Releases](https://github.com/deliciousblackink/Derpibooru/releases) to download an APK.

-##### Why an APK?

-Featuring the application on Google Play is out of the question, as there is a possibility of either
-* a user-submitted piece violating the content safety policies of the store, or
-* a user-submitted piece infringing on authors' rights ([more information](https://derpibooru.org/takedowns) on Derpibooru's policies regarding the matter)

-Therefore, it is only available as a side-load APK.
-As for the security concerns, do keep in mind that the application only requires Internet access permissions (meaning that it cannot access your contacts, messages and saved files).

-__To ensure authenticity, please download the APK only from this repository's [Releases](https://github.com/deliciousblackink/Derpibooru/releases).__

 ### Screenshots